5 Affordable Ways to Get a Favorable Appraisal Value When Refinancing

 Aside from “drive-by” and virtual tour appraisals, appraisers would also evaluate the home’s value through multiple listing information, third-party data, and other existing public records.
 Appraisal policies were recently relaxed to protect both appraisers and borrowers especially the elderly from catching the dreaded disease.

 A home appraisal is one of the most important steps when refinancing your mortgage because your lender would like to determine if your home’s market value can secure the new loan amount that you’re about to take.
-With a few costs, there are ways you can improve your home if you want to get a favorable evaluation from your appraiser.
+With a few costs, there are ways you can do to improve your home if you want to get a favorable evaluation from your appraiser.